-- 1. Recognise the acutely unwell and or deteriorating patient - 2.
+- 1. Recognise the acutely unwell and or deteriorating patient (including acute deterioration in mental health) - 2.
 Act immediately, demonstrating a timely approach to management - 3.
 Escalate appropriately

 Perform this activity in multiple settings, including inpatient and ambulatory (or community) care settings or in emergency departments, in and after hours, and in the care of different populations for example children, adults and elderly.